The idea of POETS was formulated in early 2019. Since then we have been formulating ideas and

 These letters and reports can be viewed or donwloaded from our publications page.

-We are currently looking at the issue of "Land value capture" (seeking to ensure a fairer distribution of the uplift in value between the landowner, local communities and the government) and we are critically examining the cases made for the expressway.
+We are currently looking at the issue of "Land value capture" (seeking to ensure a fairer distribution of the uplift in value between the landowner, local communities and the government).